The Causes And Treatments of Head Scabs and Sores

 Scabs also form when one uses products containing chemicals that irritate the scalp.
 These products may include cosmetics such as hair dyes, shampoos, hair styling devices (straighteners or curlers that burn the scalp), etc.

-When one has lice in their hair, they are tempted to scratch their scalp all the time, and this constant itching causes scabs to form.
+Lice in your hair cause itching, and when you frequently scratch because of the itching, the skin will get irritated, and scabs will form.
 Unlike the other causes, this one is contagious, so you have to be careful not to infect someone else.

 Natural Unknown Factors